You are listening to the Sean Hannity Radio Show Podcast.

 There are those in the Republican Party that have betrayed those of us that are conservative.

-Now, rather than then beat a dead horse, because I have been hammering this now for a long time about how the Republican Party is not a party anymore with identity, with vision.
+Now, rather than beat a dead horse, because I have been hammering this now for a long time about how the Republican Party is not a party anymore with identity, with vision.

-I mean, in an ideal world, the the hundred about a hundred Republicans in the House that we learned never really had any intention of repealing and replacing Obamacare.
+I mean, in an ideal world, about 100 Republicans in the House that we learned never really had any intention of repealing and replacing Obamacare, in the best case scenario, that condition wouldn't exist.

-The seven senators that voted to repeal in 2015 that didn't exist in 2017 because it mattered.
+The seven senators that voted to repeal in 2015 that didn't exist in 2017 because it mattered, I wish that wasn't the reality either.

 There are people that ran for office and made promises and pledges that it's clear they had no intention of ever keeping.